ronpowell1974/react-native-piwik-pro-sdk/README.md

 ```
 Parameters:
 - `keyword: string` *(required)* - searched query that was used in the app.
-- `options` - exception tracking options, object containing four properties (all of them are optional):
+- `options` - search tracking options, object containing four properties (all of them are optional):
   - `category: string` - search category.
   - `count: number` - we recommend setting the search count to the number of search results displayed on the results page.
 When keywords are tracked with a count of 0, they will appear in the 'No Result Search Keyword' report.
   - `customDimensions` - object specifying [custom dimensions](#tracking-custom-dimensions).